Techtonica/curriculum/javascript/event-recommender-part3-ui.md

 ### Overview

-You'll build an Event Recommender app that will help you practice building a complete client-side Object Oriented application.

-### Context

-Now that you've coded and tested your object-oriented code, you will create a UI that allows a user to interact with your application.
+You'll build an Event Recommender app that will help you practice building a complete client-side object-oriented application.
+In this project, that you've coded and tested object-oriented code for an event recommendation system.
+Now you will create a UI that allows a user to interact with your application.

 ### Requirements
 You'll use HTML, JavaScript, and jQuery to build out functionality for the following features: